‘Who’s the Boss?’ and ‘Soap’ actress Katherine Helmond dies

 She was a favorite of director Terry Gilliam, who put her in his films “Brazil,” ‘’Time Bandits,” and “Fear and Loathing in Las Vegas.”

-In “Brazil” a dystopian comedy from 1985, she played a surgery-addicted woman whose elastic face became the most memorable images from the cult film.
+In “Brazil,” a dystopian comedy from 1985, she played a surgery-addicted woman whose elastic face became one of the most memorable images from the cult film.

 She was nominated for Emmys for all four seasons of the show and won a best actress in a comedy Golden Globe in 1981.

-Note: This story has been corrected to remove a reference to Milano playing a family relation to Helmond on “Who’s the Boss?”